Gissio/radpro/docs/devices/Bosean FS-5000/install.md

 This guide explains how to install the Rad Pro firmware on Bosean FS-5000 Geiger counters.

-To update the firmware, use the [Rad Pro Web Installer](https://gissio.github.io/radpro-installer/).
+To update the firmware, use the [Rad Pro web installer](https://gissio.github.io/radpro-installer/).

 ## What you'll need